sghoweri/ascmats.github.io/EasyModeInstall.md

 <img src="images/DeviceSetup_1_Config.png" width="600">

 - One of two things might happen depending on your setup.
-You will get this option, where you just need to press submit:
+You will get this option, where you just need to press submit (and yes, I changed the name of my mat to TTB Gray):

 <img src="images/DeviceSetup_2_No_IPaddress.png" width="400">